Interfacelab/ilab-media-tools/readme.txt

 **NOTE**: This plugin requires PHP 5.6x or higher (PHP 7.x preferred)

 = Upload to S3, Minio, Google Cloud Storage, Wasabi and Digital Ocean Spaces = Automatically copy media uploads to the cloud and serve them directly from your cloud storage provider, CloudFront or any other CDN.
-Additionally, easily import your existing media library with the push of a button.

 = Integrate with Imgix =
 [Imgix](https://imgix.com) will radically change the way that you build your WordPress sites and themes.
 This plugin is the best integration available for WordPress.
 Upload your images to S3 with our S3 tool and then host the media with Imgix, providing you with real-time image processing and automatic format delivery.
 Forget ImageMagick, Imgix is light years ahead in quality and speed.